lsloan/mwrite-peer-review/docs/development-environment-setup-docker-compose.md

 ## Backend Setup

 Docker compose now can be used to set these all up.
 The typical pattern is
-# Bring all the containeres down
+# Bring all the conatiners down
 docker-compose down
 # Build all the containers
 docker-compose build
 # Bring all the containers up (add -d to detach them)
 docker-compose up

 The MySQL database files are stored locally in the .data directory.
-Remove this to clean the database
+Remove this directory to clean the database.

 ### Run database migrations to set up your (new, empty) database (if necessary)